dportik/MonoPhylo/README.md

 ### 2. Defining groups for the tip labels

 Once an output file containing the tip labels is obtained, the next step is to use this file to construct a map file.
 The map file will define the groups to test.
 The map file should be in tab-delimited format.
-The first column will have a complete list of the tips in the tree (labeled Tips or Species depending on the option used to generate the tip labels file).
+The first column will have a complete list of the tips in the tree (labeled *Tips* or *Species* depending on the option used to generate the tip labels file).
 Any additional column added allows for a grouping to be set.
-If the `--genus` flag was used, the second column will automatically contain the genera groupings.
-The column can be used to represent any type of taxon grouping (sub-family, family, super-family, order) or custom-defined group.
-Members of a particular group should be assigned the same group name for a given column, and any tip not assigned to a group for that column should be assigned a `NA` value.
+If the `--genus` flag was used to generate the tip label file, the second column will automatically contain the genus groupings.
+The additional columns can be used to represent any type of taxon grouping (sub-family, family, super-family, order) or any custom-defined group.
+Members belonging to a particular group should be assigned the same group name for a given column, and all tips not assigned to any group for that column should be assigned a `NA` value.

 Here is an example of the contents of a map file I generated: